ayaserroukh/my-codef-site/content/food/index.md

 menu: "places"
 ---

 Moroccan cuisine is influenced by Morocco's interactions and exchanges with other cultures and nations over the centuries.
-Spices are extensively used and recipe has a special seasoning, and brings out its own flavour and colour.
+Spices are extensively used and each recipe has a special seasoning, and brings out its own flavour and colour.